AlexanderZlenko/Alexander-Zlenko-data-analyst-portfolio/Dashboards/Sales funnel/dashboard description.md

 <h1>Hello everyone!</h1>

-We are pleased to announce a new funnel: lead - request (registration for an introductory lesson) - successful introductory lesson (SIL) - first purchase.
+We are pleased to announce a new funnel: lead - request (registration for a trial lesson) - successful trial lesson - first purchase.
 What's included in this description:

  * Overall report structure